 How to Fix Undercooked Rice in the Microwave

 If you are cooking rice in the microwave and it is not done, you will need to follow similar steps.
 First, check whether your rice is dry.
 If it is dry, it needs more water, but you should not add this directly to the bowl.

-Place the bowl of rice back in the microwave, and turn it on for two minutes.
-The steam from the paper towels will cook the rice in that time, leaving it soft and fluffy and ready to eat.
+Place the bowl of rice back in the microwave and turn it on for two minutes.
+The steam from the paper towels will cook the rice in that time, leaving it soft, fluffy, and ready to eat.

-Using paper towels prevents you from getting soggy rice, but ensures that there is enough moisture in the microwave to make the rice tender and soft.
+Using wet paper towels prevents you from getting soggy rice but ensures that there is enough moisture in the microwave to make the rice tender and soft.

 How to Fix Undercooked Rice on the Stove

 It is worth noting that if you have undercooked rice on the stove, you can fix it using the above microwave method if you prefer.
 Simply transfer the rice to a microwave-safe bowl, add the paper towels, and give it two minutes in the microwave.

 However, if you don’t have a microwave or you would rather keep working on the stove, let’s look at what you should try.

 There are a few ways of fixing undercooked rice on the stove.
 The first involves simply adding a little more water to the pan and allowing it to keep cooking as it was before.
 Keep to low heat so that it does not burn on the bottom.